Dharmaguptaka Vinaya

 If a bhikkhunī has finished her robes, has relinquished the kaṭhina robe, and stays in another place away from any of her five robes overnight, unless the sangha has carried out a formal act, it’s a nissaggiya pācittiya.
 (End of the second rule.)

 If a bhikkhunī has finished her robes, has relinquished the kaṭhina robe, and obtains out-of-season cloth, she should accept it if she wants or needs it.
 Having accepted it, she should quickly turn it into a robe.
 If it’s enough, it’s fine.
-If it’s not enough, she may store it for one month in order to complete it.
-If she stores it longer, it’s a nissaggiya pācittiya.
+If it’s not enough, she may keep it for one month in order to complete it.
+If she keeps it longer, it’s a nissaggiya pācittiya.
 (End of the third rule.)

 If a bhikkhunī asks for a robe from an unrelated male or female householder, except at a suitable time, it’s a nissaggiya pācittiya.
 This is a suitable time: If the robe has been stolen, lost, burnt, or washed away.
 This is called the suitable time.
 (End of the fourth rule.)